Lufthansa flight flew without a pilot for 10 minutes after copilot fainted, report finds

 The report said the captain returned from the bathroom and tried to open the cockpit door with a regular opening code, which chimes the cockpit.
 The captain made five attempts at this and a cockpit crew member also placed an intercom call to the flight deck.
 With no response, the captain used an emergency code to gain access and took control of the aircraft.

-Lufthansa told German news agency dpa that it was aware of the investigation report and that its own flight safety department had also conducted an investigation, the Associated Press reported.
-The company didn’t disclose its results, dpa said.
+Lufthansa told CNN it was aware of the investigation report and that it had cooperated with Spanish authorities.
+It said its own flight safety department had also conducted an investigation.
+It said it was unable to comment further on the report.

 The copilot received first aid from the crew and a doctor, who was traveling as a passenger, the report said.
 The copilot regained consciousness and later said he remembered being treated by the crew and doctor.